-Their modest size makes the new timepieces perfect companions for the members of the financial elite that have enough self-confidence as to not buy gold-plated Rolls-Royces or diamond-paved table-clocks that are sold as wristwatches.
+Their modest size makes the new timepieces perfect companions for the members of the financial elite that have enough self-confidence to not buy gold-plated Rolls-Royces or diamond-paved table-clocks that are sold as wristwatches.

 As usual, the collection sports finely fluted sides and classic-shaped, understated lugs that do not draw too much attention to themselves.

-Meticulously decorated, this ultra-slim engine features double-barrel design (yes, there is an extra spring-barrel over the “base” Caliber 591) and has its escapement and flat balance spring made of non-magnetic and lubricant-free silicon.
+Meticulously decorated, this ultra-slim engine features a double-barrel design (yes, there is an extra spring-barrel over the “base” Caliber 591) and has its escapement and flat balance spring made of non-magnetic and lubricant-free silicon.